Quick Facts: Earning an Ed.D. in Kentucky

 Educational Leadership Salaries

-BLS’s page on State Occupational Employment and Wage Estimates for Kentucky lists annual mean wages for education administrators.
-Overall, wages for Kentucky elementary & secondary school education administrators are often modest, but they’re not in the lowest bracket.
+- Wages for Kentucky K-12 education administrators are often modest, but they’re not in the lowest bracket.
 You’ll usually see similar wage numbers in Indiana and Ohio.

-When it comes to Kentucky postsecondary education administrators, it’s a different story.
-Mean wages for this group can be among the lowest in the country.
-If you’d prefer specifics, you can use Transparency.ky’s Advanced Salary Search to look up the salaries of employees in public post-secondary educational institutions.
+- You can use Transparency.ky’s Advanced Salary Search to look up the salaries of employees in public post-secondary educational institutions.
 Search by Branch (i.e. Executive), Cabinet (i.e. Cabinet for the Universities), Title (e.g. President), and Department (i.e. the name of the university).

 Educational Leadership Job Boards